-The Tewksbury Police Department have 3 school resources officers who work out of Tewksbury Public Schools.
+The Tewksbury Police Department have 3 full time school resources officers and 2 interim school resource officers who work out of Tewksbury Public Schools.

 SRO Ryser has been employed by the Tewksbury Police Department since 2008 when he graduated from the Lowell Police Academy and assumed the duties of a Patrol Officer in Town.
 SRO Ryser worked in the Tewksbury Police Department’s Patrol Division for approximately nine years before being selected to serve as a School Resource Officer.
 Prior to joining the Tewksbury Police Department, he studied Criminal Justice at Umass Lowell and worked part time for the Lexington Police Department.